compasjs/compas/docs/features/config-files.md

 ```

 Or it can be used by for example Compas to let you specify your migrations
-directory to make `compas docker migrate` more configurable.
+directory to make `compas migrate` more configurable.

 The configuration files can be in 2 formats: JSON or ES modules (both `.js` and
 `.mjs` extensions are supported).
 The ES module should export a synchronous